madhurabindu/CreationalPatterns/AbstractFactory/Readme.md

 | [GUIControls.DarkTheme/DarkCenteredLabel.cs](./GUIControls.DarkTheme/DarkCenteredLabel.cs)|*ConcreteProductC2*|
 | [App.Main.AbstractFactory/Program.cs](./App.Main.AbstractFactory/Program.cs) | *Sample UI to show the working of two themes* |

+## Applicability & Examples
+We should use the Abstract Factory design pattern when: the system needs to be independent from the way the products it works with are created. the system is or should be configured to work with multiple families of products. a family of products is designed to work only all together. the creation of a library of products is needed, for which is relevant only the interface, not the implementation, too.

 ## Points to Remember
 - Abstract Factory is usually realized using Factory method